devasivaram/Add-custom-docker-image-to-docker-hub/README.md

 ## Conclusion

-This is how an docker cutom image is created and pushed to docker hub.
+This is how an docker custom image is created and pushed to docker hub.
 Please contact me when you encounter any difficulty error while using this terrform code.
 Thank you and have a great day!

 ### ⚙️ Connect with Me